 APP’s Book Club will be meeting on Wednesday 21st June to talk about Lucy Nichol’s new book, Snowflake: Breaking Through Mental Health Stereotypes and Stigma.
 Book your free place on the Zoom meet-up here.

-Fabulous fundraisers Flora and Mollie (pictured above) took part in the Hackney Half Marathon last Sunday, raising an awesome £3,439 for APP.
+Fabulous fundraisers Flora and Mollie (pictured right) took part in the Hackney Half Marathon last Sunday, raising an awesome £3,439 for APP.
 They were inspired to run by their best friend who was diagnosed with PP after the birth of her son.
 They trained hard, had a brilliant day and crossed the line together – thank you so much to both of them.